IgorBaio/IgorBaio/README.md

 ## About me 👨‍🚀
 - :round_pushpin: I'm From Juiz de Fora, MG, Brazil.
-- :triangular_flag_on_post: Software developer with 1+ years of experience in developing web crawler in c#.
+- :triangular_flag_on_post: Software developer with 2+ years of experience in developing web crawler in c#, developing Web sites/Apps and Mobile Apps with Javascript, React and React-Native.
 - I have been a monitor of algorithms and data structures.
 - I did a year of internship at Thomson Reuters, where I work developing and maintaining Crawlers.
+- I did a eight months work developing and maintaining Web and Mobile Apps.
 - ⚡ Graduating in System Information
 - 🚀 Main Tecnologies: JavaScript, React and React-Native, Python, ASP.NET Core, Java

 ### Other infos
-- I am a student of Information Systems, I am currently in the 5th period.
+- I am a student of Information Systems, I am currently in the 7th period.
 - During the quarantine I have studied a lot on the topics of Machine Learning, fullstack and Mobile.
 - I launched two apps on Google Play and keep investing my knowledge and creativity in new opportunities